dotnet/docs-maui/docs/user-interface/controls/map.md

 ##### Get a Google Maps API key

-To use the `Map` control on Android you must generate an API key, which will be consumed by the [Google Maps SDK](https://developers.google.com/maps/documentation/android/) on which the `Map` control relies on Android.
+To use the <xref:Microsoft.Maui.Controls.Maps.Map> control on Android you must generate an API key, which will be consumed by the [Google Maps SDK](https://developers.google.com/maps/documentation/android/) on which the <xref:Microsoft.Maui.Controls.Maps.Map> control relies on Android.
 To do this, follow the instructions in [Set up in the Google Cloud Console](https://developers.google.com/maps/documentation/android-sdk/cloud-setup) and [Use API Keys](https://developers.google.com/maps/documentation/android-sdk/get-api-key) on developers.google.com.

 Once you've obtained an API key it must be added within the `<application>` element of your **Platforms/Android/AndroidManifest.xml** file, by specifying it as the value of the `com.google.android.geo.API_KEY` metadata: